Adderall Abuse Signs, Symptoms & Side Effects

 - Sudden death

 Truly, Adderall isn’t just a drug used to benefit those with ADHD.
-In fact, it’s being used by many people, more than just worn-out students, without the dopamine-deficiency for its stimulating properties.
+In fact, it’s being used by many people, people without dopamine-deficiency for its stimulating properties.
 Although these people may think they are benefiting, they are often being over-stimulated through the neurotransmitters’ lasting effects.
 They are being influenced in the short-term and in the long-term, both psychologically and physically.
 If used incorrectly, Adderall may not be effective, and it can negatively affect the lives of many.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.